-At the date of this Framework, Barclays has developed a comprehensive list of over 110 transition activities covering 11 high emitting and hard-to-abate sectors and activities which may be eligible to be classified as transition finance activities for purpose of this Framework.
+At the date of this Framework, Barclays has developed a comprehensive list of over 110 transition activities covering 11 high emitting and hard-to-abate sectors and activities which may be eligible to be classified as transition finance activities for the purpose of this Framework.

 - 11 sectors:

 - Agriculture

+- Aviation

 - Cement

 - Chemicals

 - Energy

+- Ground Transport

+- Metals

+- Mining

 - Power & Utility

 - Real Estate

-- Metals

-- Mining

-- Aviation

-- Ground Transport

 - Shipping

 - Activities also cover:

-- Use cases for seven key cross sector-technologies e.g., CCUS, blue hydrogen, low-carbon fuels.
+- Use cases for seven key cross-sector technologies e.g., CCUS, blue hydrogen, lowcarbon fuels

-- Sector-specific decarbonisation activities across the value chain e.g., clinker substitutes for cement upstream production.
+- Sector-specific decarbonisation activities across the value chain e.g., clinker substitutes for cement upstream production

+- Activities enabling eligible transition activities are also eligible in this Framework:

+- Activities (input) that enable the eligible transition activities mentioned in this section e.g., the production of equipment for a CCUS facility

+- Activities (output/related services) that are secondary to the eligible transition activities mentioned in this section e.g., the maintenance of a CCUS facility

-The activity level criteria is supported by further detailed internal guidance including regional differences, variation in specific performance thresholds based on national/regional taxonomies or other regulatory measures.
+The activity level criteria is supported by further detailed internal guidance including regional and sector differences, variation in specific performance thresholds based on national/regional taxonomies or other regulatory measures.

-() Activity exclusions are activities we have identified at the date of this Framework as having the potential to be carbon intensive and/or activities which may create some lock-in risk.
+(\) Activity exclusions are activities we have identified at the date of this Framework as having the potential to be carbon intensive and/or activities which may create some lock-in risk.
 We generally expect these to be excluded from being classified as transition finance for the purposes of this Framework.
 However, in exceptional circumstances we may on a case by case basis, determine that these activities are eligible as transition activities, including where there are relevant mitigants to address carbon intensity and/or lock-in risk.
 For instance, we will typically not consider as eligible CCUS used exclusively for Enhanced Oil Recovery (EOR), however given the fast evolving and nascent industry, there may be a situation in which we are providing financing to a carbon transport facility that may have an end-user that could potentially use the carbon for EOR.
 Inclusion of financing in relation to these activities in the Target will be subject to approval by the relevant sustainable finance governance forum.